-If the pipe size is too big, water will mostly flow in the middle of the pipe (laminar flow), and this will increase the potential for biofilm formation on the pipe walls.
-Pipes of smaller size will have higher water speed and turbulent water flow, greatly reducing the potential for biofilm.
+If the pipe size is too big, water will mostly flow in the middle of the pipe (laminar flow).
+This will increase the potential for biofilm formation on the pipe walls.
+Pipes of smaller size will have higher water speed and turbulent water flow, greatly reducing the potential for biofilm (figure 9.15).